wendahere/JAWS/path/to/Sean.md

 Well, that's all for this week!

 # Week 6
+## Reflection
-For this week our lecturer went through with us how to move components and join those components to build assemblies for our project, the link for the lessons are here
+For this week our lecturer went through with us how to move components and join those components to build assemblies for our project, the link for the lessons are [here]([https://f360ap.autodesk.com/courses/mechanical-assemblies-fundamentals])

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3OTU2Mzc1NiwtOTQ5Mzg1Mjc3LDg2OT
+eyJoaXN0b3J5IjpbLTMzNTA2NDQxNSwtOTQ5Mzg1Mjc3LDg2OT
 YxMjIzOSw2MDU5OTk5MjYsLTY3MDM4NTE4NCw0MDAzNzA4NSwt
 NjA1OTEwMTIsMTQ2MzAxNDY0OCw3MzAzNzA5OTksLTQ2ODk2OD
 ExNCwtMjk3MzMyNzg0LDM0NjY4MjM4MiwtMTU5OTM1NDksLTE2